mpounsett/no-response-issue/no-response-issue.md

 are 16 queries directed to each nameserver assuming no packet loss testing different aspects of Basic DNS and EDNS.

-The tests below use dig from BIND 9.11.0 which is still in development.
+The tests below use dig from BIND 9.11.0.

 ## Testing - Basic DNS